 Matt Rose: It was incredible but they decided not to use it.
 But when I saw that in the shop I was just blown away -- it's just amazing.

-For more information on creature effects makeup, Matt Rose, Chad Waters and related information, check out the links on the next page.
+For more information on creature effects makeup, Matt Rose, Chad Waters and related information, check out the links below.